seanohue/solace-assignment/DISCUSSION.md

   b.
 This will also include addressing any accesisbility issues with the search/heading.
 2. Get the search functionality to work correctly.
 Currently it seems to do nothing, but it does increment the error count in the banner.
   a.
 The error is due to calling `.includes` on years of experience, which is likely a number.
 I will need to convert the number to a string and then call `.includes` on the string.
+  b.
+In terms of UX, it may not make sense to have both a search-on-type _and_ a search button.
+I may just remove the update on type and just have a search button.
 3. Style the table in a way that makes it more readable and visually appealing.
   a.
 I will also want to ensure the table is accessible to screen reader users.
   b.
 The phone number column should be formatted as a phone number.